 Congratulations on your admission to SAIC!
 International Affairs provides a comprehensive educational course on how to maintain your student immigration while in the United States to all new students.
 Please read below for more details.
 Students will also receive email invitations to international student activities and education.
 Questions can be directed to email@example.com.

-The online experience for International Student Orientation will launch in late August with the online Canvas course and is designed to be completed after arrival to the United States.
-Students will receive more information about how to access the online course closer to that time.
+The online experience for International Student Orientation will launch in late January 2023 with the online Canvas course and is designed to be completed after arrival to the United States.
+Students will receive more information about how to access the online course at the beginning of the year.

-International Affairs partners with Campus Life for Welcome Week programming, and programming will be provided throughout move-in, with Welcome Week running from August 28-30.
+International Affairs partners with Campus Life for Welcome Week programming from January 23-25.

 Please plan your travel accordingly and check back for detailed information.
 Email updates will also be sent providing more detailed information.